A Treatise on Differential Geometry and its role in Relativity Theory: Curves on a manifold : Tangent spaces

 The collection of all $w_P$, {\it i.e.,} the collection of all one-form\,(dual vectors) at $P$, is a vector space known as \underline{cotangent space} or dual of the tangent space and is denoted by $T_{P}^{*}M$.
-So elements of $T_{P}^{*}M$, {\it i.e.,} covectors at $P$ are linear functionals of $T_P(M)$.\\\\ For any function $f \in F(M)$, we denote the total differential of $f$ by $df$ and is defined as
+So elements of $T_{P}^{*}M$, {\it i.e.,} covectors at $P$ are linear functionals of $T_P(M)$.\\